benjamin-burns/ezgrid/README.md

 Number of distinct hyperparameter configurations to run within a single job array task.
 That is, `"configsPerJob": 1` submits a separate task for each configuration.

 ### `maxSimultaneousJobs` (integer)
-Maximum number of SLURM array tasks to run in parallel.
+Maximum number of SLURM array tasks to run concurrently. _Take care in ensuring that you do not consume large amounts of resources on shared systems for an extended period of time._

 ### `slurm` (object)
 SLURM sbatch job configuration header.
 Refer to SLURM documentation for field details.
 Omit the `--time` field and use `timePerConfig` instead.